Home Vancouver Events Calendar Festivals and Events in Vancouver Vancouver Hot Chocolate Festival

 BC-Made Food Producers

-Don’t expect parades, balloons, live entertainment, fireworks or even craft activities and face painting for children at this festival.
+Don’t expect parades, balloons, live entertainment, fireworks, or even children’s crafts and face painting at this festival.
 It’s not that kind of an event.
 Again, it’s an excuse for a unique cup of hot chocolate, but a good one.

-Given that Vancouver’s winter can start to get dreary by the end of January and early February, any excuse to indulge in something like hot chocolate is a welcome opportunity.
+Given that Vancouver’s winter can become dreary by the end of January and early February, any excuse to indulge in something like hot chocolate is welcome.

 BC Family Day